Corporate Communications Plan

-By spending 40+ hours a week at work, it is inevitable that work-life will affect our physical and mental health.
+By spending 40+ hours a week at work, work-life will inevitably affect our physical and mental health.
 With that being said, there is a huge responsibility for HR, Communications, and other leaders within an organization to develop and deploy an effective corporate communication and collaboration strategy.

 Too much pressure leads employees to burnout.
-Too little stimulation leads to employees becoming unfulfilled with their work.
-Stress or the lack of engagement are major problems in the workplace as they contribute to a high tension or disengaging environment that no one wants to participate in.
+Too little stimulation leads to employees becoming dissatisfied with their work.
+Stress or the lack of engagement are significant problems in the workplace as they contribute to a high tension or disengaging environment that no one wants to participate in.

 How Effective Corporate Communications Can Increase Employee Engagement